The top 10 CNN Heroes of 2013 each receive $50,000 for their efforts to help change the world

-- The Hero of the Year, chosen by CNN's global audience, receives an additional $250,000
+The Hero of the Year, chosen by CNN's global audience, received an additional $250,000

 They clean up rivers, build homes for disabled veterans and bring health care to some of the darkest parts of the world.

 They help children who are fighting cancer, poverty and a lack of opportunity.

 These are the top 10 CNN Heroes of 2013.

 For their extraordinary efforts to change the world, each of these everyday people will receive $50,000.
 They were also recognized at “CNN Heroes: An All-Star Tribute,” an annual show broadcast globally on CNN.